 2 that non-GSO ESIMs shall not be used or relied upon for safety-of-life applications;

-3 that the operation of non-GSO ESIMs within the territory, including territorial waters and airspace, of an administration shall be carried out only if a licence according to No. 18.1 of that administration is obtained, authorized by that administration;

-4 that the operation of non-GSO ESIMs within the territory, including territorial waters and airspace, under the jurisdiction of any administration shall be carried out only if a licence according to No. 18.1 of that administration is obtained;
+3 that the operation of non-GSO ESIMs within the territory, including territorial waters and airspace, under the jurisdiction of any administration shall be carried out only if an authorization or a licence according to No. 18.1 from that administration is obtained;

-5 that the notifying administrations of those non-GSO FSS systems with which non-GSO ESIMs in the frequency bands as detailed in considering a) above are intended to operate shall submit a commitment to the Bureau to immediately take the required action to eliminate or reduce the interference to an acceptable level upon receiving a report of unacceptable interference (see resolves 6);
+4 that the notifying administrations of those non-GSO FSS systems with which non-GSO ESIMs in the frequency bands in considering a) above are intended to operate shall submit a commitment to the Bureau to immediately act to eliminate or reduce the interference to an acceptable level upon receiving a report of unacceptable interference (see resolves 5);

-Option 1:

 5 in case there is more than one administration involved in the notification of frequency assignments of the same non-GSO satellite system with which ESIMs communicate, those administrations shall nominate one administration as the notifying administration responsible to act on their behalf to be responsible to eliminate any unacceptable interference cases and inform the Bureau accordingly;

-Option 2:

-No resolves 5 is needed

-Option 1

-8 that the application of this Resolution does not provide regulatory status to non-GSO ESIMs different from that derived from the non-GSO FSS satellite system with which they communicate, taking into account the provisions referred to in this Resolution (see recognizing b) above),

-Option 2

-8 that the application of this Resolution does not provide regulatory status to non-GSO ESIMs different from that derived from the non-GSO FSS satellite system with which they communicate, taking into account the provisions referred to in this Resolution (see recognizing b) above),Option 1:
+6 that the application of this Resolution does not provide regulatory status to non-GSO ESIMs different from that derived from the non-GSO FSS satellite system with which they communicate, taking into account the provisions referred to in this Resolution (see recognizing b),

-8 the implementation of this Resolution remains in abeyance pending an agreement to be universally reached on the issue of the interference management system, monitoring facilities’ effectiveness and immediate response of MCNC, cessation of transmission over territories which have not explicitly authorized the functioning and operation of any ESIM over their territories providing satisfactory resolution of the problem, as referred to in recognizing further d) above,

-Option 2:
+7 that any course of action taken under this Resolution has no impact on the original date of receipt of the frequency assignments of the non-GSO FSS satellite system with which non-GSO ESIMs communicate or on the coordination requirements of that satellite system;

 8 the implementation of this Resolution is conditioned on providing a description to the administrations whose authorization is sought of interference management system(s), monitoring facilities (NCMC), dealing with the cessation of transmission over territories which have not authorized (see resolves 3) the functioning and operation of any ESIM over their territories in order to provide a satisfactory resolution of the problem as referred to in recognizing further d) above,

 NOTE: Provided the description mentioned above is properly addressed and concluded, resolves 9 above may be deleted at WRC-23.